Eddie Applegate

-Edward Robert "Eddie" Applegate (October 4, 1935 – October 17, 2016) was an American television actor, best known for his work in the 1960s, most notably in the role of Richard Harrison, the boyfriend of Patty Lane on The Patty Duke Show.
+Edward Robert Applegate (October 4, 1935 – October 17, 2016) was an American television actor, best known for his work in the 1960s, most notably in the role of Richard Harrison, the boyfriend of Patty Lane on The Patty Duke Show.

 Early life

 Applegate was born in Wyncote, Pennsylvania.

 Stage

 Applegate's career began at the Bucks County Playhouse in New Hope, Pennsylvania.
 He was active in stock theater, particularly on the East Coast, for more than eight seasons in both winter and summer.
 He also had the role of Hugo Peabody in the national touring production of Bye Bye Birdie.

 Film

 Applegate's film debut was in A Ticklish Affair (1963).

 Television

 Applegate appeared as Richard Harrison on 70 episodes (another source says "88 of the ABC sitcom's 104 episodes") of the Patty Duke Show, which was broadcast on ABC from 1963 to 1966.
 He also played Bob Mooney in The Lucy Show and Willie Maxwell, a reporter, on Nancy.
 In the 1960s, he appeared as single episode characters in a number of other popular television shows, including Daktari and Gunsmoke.